NEOM McLaren Formula E Team | Formula E

 In the opening Diriyah double-header, Vandoorne romped to the podium with two third-place finishes.
 Between the Belgian and his teammate Nyck de Vries, the pair demonstrated rapid pace across the season, but some teething trouble meant results didn't quite match the potential.
 Third in the standings, and a statement one-two with Vandoorne leading de Vries home in the Berlin season finale, augured well.

+In 2020/21, de Vries flew out of the blocks in Diriyah - striding to victory in Formula E's first-ever night race, and the series' opening race as an FIA World Championship.
 He topped every session in Round 1 and set the tone for a strong campaign.
 Victory in Valencia and a double podium in London followed and the Dutchman sealed the title at the last on Mercedes’ home soil in Berlin - with Vandoorne’s Rome race win and a podium in the finale ensuring the marque took the Teams’ crown.